Huegoxaga/notes/os/linux.md

 - run `logrotate -f /etc/logrotate.conf` to force all logs to be rotated one based on the config rules
 - run `logrotate <configFile>` run rotate once based on rules defined in the specified config file

+### dphys-swapfile

+- A tool to setup, mount/unmount, and delete an swap file
+- `apt-get install dphys-swapfile` install the package
+- Modify the settings in `/sbin/dphys-swapfile`, and `/etc/dphys-swapfile`, then reboot to setup swapfile
+- `sudo /etc/init.d/dphys-swapfile stop` , and `sudo apt-get remove --purge dphys-swapfile` to stop using swapfile and uninstall

 ### openssl

 - OpenSSL is an open-source command line tool that is commonly used to generate private keys, create CSRs, install your SSL/TLS certificate, and identify certificate information.